 In the light of these observations, the following study of the "escape" mechanism in patients with Addison's disease given large amounts of aldosterone or DCA was undertaken.
-The data indicate that an adjustment to aldosterone or DCA
+The data indicate that an adjustment to aldosterone or DCA induced sodium retention may occur in the absence of normal adrenal function.

-^{}Supported in part by grants from the John A. Hartford Foundation, Inc., New York, N. Y., and the United States Public Health Service, Bethesda, Md.
+^{} Supported in part by grants from the John A. Hartford Foundation, Inc., New York, N. Y., and the United States Public Health Service, Bethesda, Md.

-[†] Research Fellow in Medicine, Harvard Medical School; Assistant in Medicine, Peter Bent Brigham Hospital; American Heart Association Research Fellow.
+[†]Research Fellow in Medicine, Harvard Medical School; Assistant in Medicine, Peter Bent Brigham Hospital; American Heart Association Research Fellow.